Salt and Light

 Let us be about our Father's business by sharing His Good News about His Son.

 Let us learn how to be the Light and Salt in the darkness, the flavorlessness and hardness of this world, in a manner that will draw people in and make them want more - to feel loved and welcomed.
-Let us remember that we cannot deal with too much brilliant light all at once or too much salt all at once.
-Others can't either.

 So, how do you give out this light and salt to those around you?
 Are you demanding and aggressive?
 Are you hard and set in your religious ways?
 Are you judgmental or critical?
 Or are you careless and uninterested, just letting your light go out or go dim and your salt to go hard and useless?